 Now that you have a bunch of ideas on how to thank your customers, you’re ready to develop a more formal customer appreciation strategy.

 Sit down with your team and talk through all the ways that you can say thank you on a daily basis.
 Work out a budget for any gifts you may give, examples for team members, and a plan for a customer appreciation week.

 You’ll want to formalize guidelines around each of the customer appreciation ideas you’re prioritizing while giving team members the flexibility to adapt to every new situation.
 Start small.
 As you continue to say thank you, you can start allocating more time than ever to delighting customers.

 Customer appreciation quotes

-As you find ways to prioritize customer appreciation, we hope you find inspiration in the following pieces of wisdom from leaders of all stripes that speak to the importance of valuing customers, expressing gratitude, and showing goodwill:
+As you find ways to prioritize customer appreciation, we hope you find inspiration in the following pieces of wisdom that speak to the importance of valuing customers, expressing gratitude, and showing goodwill:

 "We're living in what I like to call the 'Thank You Economy,' because only the companies that can figure out how to mind their manners in a very old-fashioned way — and do it authentically — are going to have a prayer of competing." – Gary Vaynerchuk

 "A thousand words will not leave so deep an impression as one deed." – Henrik Ibsen

 "People will forget what you said.
 They will forget what you did.
 But they will never forget how you made them feel." – Maya Angelou

 Join 251,101 readers who are obsessed with delivering great customer service.